FedericoStazi/distributed-system-simulator/README.md

 In order for this model to be more realistic some additional constraints and characteristics can be defined.

 The network connecting the nodes in the system cah have the following behaviours:
-- Reliable and instantaneous.
-Messages are received immediately.
+- Reliable and instantaneous: Messages are received immediately.
-- Reliable.
-Messages are always received, but transmission is not instantaneous.
+- Reliable: Messages are always received, but transmission is not instantaneous.
 Depending on how latencies are defined, this may mean that messages can be reordered.
 - Fair-loss links: Messages could be lost or duplicated.
 The only constraint is that if a node keeps sending a message, this will eventually be received.
 - Arbitrary links: Messages can be lost or duplicated indefinitely.

+The nodes in the system cah have the following behaviours:
+- No-crash and No-pause: Nodes never crash and never pause execution.
+- No-crash: Nodes never crash, but may sometimes pause execution.
+- Crash-stop: Nodes can pause and crash.
+If they crash, they will never resume execution.
+- Crash-recovery: Nodes can pause and crash.
+If they crash, they may resume execution at some point in the future, but lose all the current work.

-To add these specific behaviours in a model, se the **Behaviours** section.
+To add these (or other) behaviours in a model, se the **Behaviours** section.

 ## Network